Ghost10TheYer/Euro_Ceram/readme.md

 ```

 And that wraps it up.
-That's all you need to enjoy my work, have fun using it and modifying it at your will broh ;).
+That's all you need to enjoy my work, have fun using it and modifying it at your will ;).

 <br><br>